Cora is reader-supported. When you buy via our links, we may earn a commission at no cost to you. Learn more

 1. Coverage

 The first difference between skate and bike helmets is the shape.
 Most biking helmets are designed without coverage for the head’s back.
-This is not because manufacturers are stringy on material but because riders don’t normally fall backward in the event of a crash.
+This is not because manufacturers are stringy on material but because riders don’t normally fall backwards in the event of a crash.

 On the other hand, a proper helmet for skating provides full head coverage.
-You can put two and two together: these helmets cover the back of the head because skaters are more likely to fall backward.
+You can put two and two together: these helmets cover the back of the head because skaters are more likely to fall backwards.

-2. Impact Resistance
+3. Impact Resistance

 Since skating helmets and bicycle helmets are worn as safety equipment, it is essential to take note of their abilities to withstand extreme force and prevent a more severe head injury.

 A certified helmet for biking meets the Consumer Product Safety Commission (CPSC), which entails that bike helmet shells can sustain a single impact, such as a collision with a vehicle or a fall at speed.
-A collision as such compresses the internal foam and will require you to get new headgear.
+A collision as such, compresses the internal foam and will require you to get new headgear.

 • Note: Because of this characteristic, bicycle headwear is sometimes also called single-hit helmets.